Fokker D.XII: Design and development

 The fuselage of the D.XII was flat sided and deep from nose to tail.
 Initially it had the same 300 hp (224 kW) Hispano-Suiza 8F V-eight engine as its predecessor, but this was soon replaced by the USAAS-specified 440 hp (328 kW) V-twelve water-cooled Curtiss D-12.
 Both were enclosed by a metal cowlings, though of slightly different shapes, and drove a two blade propeller.
-The single, open cockpit was well to the rear, about midway down the fuselage.
+The single, open cockpit was well to the rear of the wing, about midway down the fuselage.
 Its horizontal tail was braced and the fin was small, carrying a balanced rudder that extended down to the keel.
 The D.XII had a fixed conventional undercarriage of the single axle type, supported by V struts.
 There was a small tail skid.

 The first flight under Curtiss power was made on 21 August 1924.
 Flight testing followed, resulting in major modifications.
 The upper wing was given an unswept leading edge and hence had constant chord and the small lower wing was replaced by one with the same chord as the upper plane and a span almost its equal, mounted with marked stagger.
-No longer a sesquiplane, the splayed V interplane struts were replaced with more rigid N-form ones.
+No longer a sesquiplane, the splayed V interplane struts were swapped for more rigid N-form replacements.
 Another bracing strut ran from the forward foot of the interplane strut to the top of the root to upper wing inner strut, to further improve torsional strength.
 At the rear, the little fin was remove and the rudder, still balanced, reshaped.
 Two more aircraft with these modifications were built.